mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ### The final project

 The part of the course that I use AI the most often is the final project, [Wonkes](https://wonkes-manoa.github.io/), which I do it with some teammates.
 I didn't treat it simple as possible because it is a school project (even though ChatGPT seems tend to do so), therefore I planned a lot for Wonkes, and thus results in a lot to do.
-I tend to do the designings, and let ChatGPT help me do the relatively boring stuffs, such as writting a skeleton for a page, formatting input fields for a form:
+I tend to do the designing, and let ChatGPT help me do the relatively boring stuffs, such as writing a skeleton for a page, formatting input fields for a form:

 ```
 Now the Merch Detail page is finished.
 The next task is to redesign the Logout page.
 Once the user clicks logout, they will be redirected to this page, where the user is being asked whether or not the user is sure to log out.
 There is a button that user clicks to confirm logout, and a button to cancel.
 Please redesign the Logout page based on the following template: 'use client'; import { signOut } from 'next-auth/react'; import { Button, Col, Row } from 'react-bootstr